alterebro/bye-for-you/README.md

 - **Spanish**
 - **French**

-If you use X in another language and want the extension to work for you too — you can help!
+If you use X in another language and want the extension to work for you too, you can help!

-Open a **Pull Request** or **Issue** with the translations used for the "For You" and "Following" tabs, including the language code:
+<br />Open a [Pull Request](https://github.com/alterebro/bye-for-you/pulls) or [Issue](https://github.com/alterebro/bye-for-you/issues) with the translations used for the "For You" and "Following" tabs, including the language code:

 ```js
 'es': { forYou: 'Para ti', following: 'Siguiendo' }